 BOSTON (CBS) – Think about using your refund to pay down your credit card debt or pay it off completely if your debt is under $3,000.

 I know there is nothing exciting about this suggestion.
 I know it is a nitty gritty practical idea but it is a good use of your refund.
-I do know you would like to reward yourself in some way with that refund but I also know that getting out of credit card debt is a very good thing!READ MORE: Skier Seriously Injured After Crashing Into Building At Nashoba Valley
+I do know you would like to reward yourself in some way with that refund but I also know that getting out of credit card debt is a very good thing!READ MORE: Boston Police Searching For Missing Girl In Mattapan

-The nation’s credit card debt is almost $888 billion, that’s with a B. The average household credit card debt appears to be $7,700.
-For those consumers that carry their debt month to month the number is over $15,000.
+The nation’s credit card debt is over $935 billion, that’s with a B. The average household that carries debt month to month is about $7,500.
 The nation’s credit card debt has been increasing.
 It was $840 billion in 2010.

 Use your refund dollars to start to pay down your debt!
 Pay off your credit card debt and take a pledge that you won’t let it get that high again.
 Look at your cards and pay down the one with the highest interest rate first.